 In contrast to other algorithms, like PCA, GTM, and SOM, which generally construct a low dimensional configuration based on vector information, MDS aims to construct a new mapping in target dimension on the basis of pairwise proximity (typically dissimilarity or distance) information so that it does not require feature vector information of the real application data to acquire lower dimensional mapping of the given data.
 Hence, MDS is really useful for data visualization of a certain type of data which is impossible to represent by feature vectors but have pairwise dissimilarity, such as biological sequence data.
-MDS, of course, is also applicable to the data represented by feature vectors as well.
+MDS of course also is applicable to case where there are feature vectors but here other.